-On our next installment of Free eBook Fridays we have my first novella “The Tommy Gun.”
-I self-published this book on January 22 as an eBook and paperback.
+On our next installment of Free eBook Fridays, we have a short collection of short stories, “Dollar Tales From the Morbid Museum: Flash Fiction.”
+I self-published this collection on June 30, 2018 as an eBook.
 Today only, until midnight, the eBook is available for a free download.
-Once a month I will offer one of my eBooks for free in the hopes that those who download it will read it and write a review on either Amazon or Goodreads.
+Once a month I offer one of my eBooks for free in the hopes that those who download it will read it and write a review on either Amazon or Goodreads.
 Reviews are not mandatory, but an honest review will help promote my works and are greatly appreciated.
 Get your free copy before the promotion ends.
 Download Here.

 The purpose of the Dollar Tales collection is to build up the anticipation for the full paperback collection The Morbid Museum.
 I publish a couple of stories as an eBook for a dollar and get feedback on the stories.
 I also have a few stories published in online magazines which are included in the paperback edition.
 This process has helped me outline and figure out exactly how I want to present all these stories in one collection.
 Not simply a collection of stories with a similar theme but a story within a story.
 That’s why I created the idea of the Morbid Museum.

 The Morbid Museum is curated by Siris Grim who holds a fascination with death; the prevailing theme of the Morbid Museum.
 He acts as a kind of narrator between the exhibits and each exhibit has a number of stories.
 This is a nice little preview of the overall collection.
 The full book is available in paperback and kindle.
 Enjoy your free copy.